LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBT.md

 In the game, a node called **NBT tag** is used to identify an item of NBT data.
 A variety of data types such as ordinary data, List, Compound, etc. can be stored in NBT tags.

-In LiteLoader ScriptEngine, each NBT data type has its corresponding data type, and we collectively call them "NBT objects".
+In LeviLamina ScriptEngine, each NBT data type has its corresponding data type, and we collectively call them "NBT objects".
 The comparison of the LLSE type with the NBT data type is as follows:

 | NBT Data Type | Corresponding NBT Object Type | Type Description Wiki)        |